Skip to main content

 Fellow eligibility

-Australian organisations must ensure that all nominated Fellows meet the following general eligibility requirements:
+Australian Organisations must ensure that all nominated Fellows meet the following general eligibility requirements:

-• be a minimum of 18 years of age at the time of commencing the Fellowship
+• be a minimum of 18 years of age at the time of commencing the Fellowship;

-• not have Australian permanent resident status or be applying for Australian permanent residency
+• not have Australian permanent resident status or be applying for Australian permanent residency;

-• not be current serving military personnel
+• not be current serving military personnel;

-• have been working in their country of citizenship or residency and in an area relevant to the Fellowship activities preceding the date of the proposed commencement of their Fellowship
+• have been working in their country of citizenship or residency and in an area relevant to the Fellowship activities preceding the date of the proposed commencement of their Fellowship;

-• have an adequate level of English language ability to be able to fully participate in the program, including an ability to complete the Fellow's Completion Survey at the conclusion of their Fellowship
+• have an adequate level of English language ability to be able to fully participate in the program, including an ability to complete the Fellow's Completion Survey at the conclusion of their Fellowship.

-Participating countries
+Eligible countries

 Southeast Asia